Bondzio/akouao.github.io/_pages/cv.md

 <strong>Android</strong>

-- University Project to develop an Android application to display detail information using Bluetooth low energy to track when users are near key spots around Cardiff University.
+- University Project to develop an Android application to display detailed information using Bluetooth low energy to track when users are near key spots around Cardiff University.

 <strong>React</strong>
 - University project to develop a virtual reality tour that desensitizes the dental appointment experience for phobia sufferers.
 Using a tech stack of React VR and LiveTour Library